milenoss/mod-3-code-challenge/README.md

 ## Instructions

 We're building out a commenting feature in our application (no backend persistence).
-A user should be able to create a new comment and have that comment be added into a comments list.
+A user should be able to create a new comment and have that comment be added to a comments list.
 The comments list can be filtered via keyword.

 **Note** When creating constructors and prototypes, you may use ES6 classes or just create the constructor function separately.
 Your choice.